How to Avoid Student Loans: One Mother’s Advice

-Many of us see no choice other than to take the Parent Plus loans, cash-out or borrow from 401Ks, remortgage our homes, pull from IRA’s, decimate savings, squeeze our monthly budget, or take a second job to pay for college.
+Many of us see no choice other than to take the Parent PLUS loans, cash-out or borrow from 401(k)s, remortgage our homes, pull from IRAs, decimate savings, squeeze our monthly budget, or take a second job to pay for our children’s college education.

 The college admissions and paying for college system is broken!
 (Understatement of the year.)

-And what’s worse, not enough of us are aware of the things that can help minimize the financial impact of paying for college.
+And what’s worse, not enough of us are aware of the things that can help minimize the financial impact of paying for college on our families.

 Help With Paying for College

-For example, early on, I learned the importance of and difference between choosing schools that meet a high portion of demonstrated need vs. schools that my kids’ stats make them eligible for merit scholarships.
+For example, early on, I learned the importance of and difference between choosing schools that meet a high portion of demonstrated need vs. schools where my children’s stats make them eligible for merit scholarships.
 (This can dramatically change how much any school will actually cost.)

-I learned to what extent our parental savings, assets and income will actually impact the kids’ financial aid offers.
-(Hot tip, put as much as you can into 401k or retirement savings because whatever you already have saved up there won’t count against your ability to pay like money sitting in a savings account would.)
+I learned to what extent our parental savings, assets, and income will actually impact our children’s financial aid offers.
+(Hot tip, put as much as you can into 401(k) or retirement savings because whatever you already have saved up in retirement funds won’t be counted as money you’re able to pay like money sitting in a savings account would.)

 [Read more in How FAFSA Calculates Your EFC]

-I learned to create a list of schools (I shared it with the group) which at-a-glance revealed key facts and NPC estimated costs for colleges my kids are considering.
+I learned to create a list of schools which at-a-glance revealed key facts and NPC estimated costs for colleges my children are considering.

-Most of us realize that affordability is NOT based on a college’s sticker price, but it’s really based on how much we have left to pay after all institutional financial aid is offered.
+Most of us realize that affordability isn’t based on a college’s sticker price, but it’s really based on how much we have left to pay after all institutional financial aid is offered.

-The key to actually leveraging this information is what is too often overlooked.
+The key to actually leveraging this information is too often overlooked.